pikvm/pikvm/docs/faq.md

 ??? question "Does PiKVM support sound?"
-    Yes but the only officially supported version is the v3 Pre-Assembled or HAT's, v2 we will attempt best effort but ultimatly we do not support CSI modules or USB.
+    Yes but the only officially supported version is the PiKVM V3+ devices, V2 we will attempt best effort but ultimatly we do not support CSI modules or USB.

 ??? question "Can I power the Pi via PoE?"